 Regular reporting to your superiors or your clients can be a time-consuming nuisance.
 That’s why with NapoleonCat, you can also schedule your reports to be automatically generated and sent out via email.

-Even though the original Facebook Analytics is going away, it doesn’t mean all hope is lost.
-In fact, you’ll get a whole lot more Facebook marketing analytics by making a switch to NapoleonCat.
+Even though the original Facebook Analytics is gone, it doesn’t mean all hope is lost.
+In fact, you’ll get a lot more Facebook marketing analytics by switching to NapoleonCat.
 Start saving time on your social media marketing and start your free 2-week trial.

 Craft & schedule Facebook reports

 Generate automatic Facebook reports in 2 minutes.
-Schedule your report creation and delivery to designated superiors or clients.
-Try it for free:
+Schedule your report creation and delivery to designated superiors or clients – with an all-in-one social media tool.